 - Purpose: AMI will process Personal Data for the following purposes:

 - Where necessary for the provision of AMI’s services to you (or your company or sponsor, if you are a part of an institutional programme) or otherwise for the performance of a legal relationship between AMI and you (such as to administer your membership or provide support).

 - Where necessary for complying with an obligation imposed on AMI by applicable law.

 - Where AMI has a legitimate interest that, on balance, justifies the processing (such as to improve the quality of AMI’s services).

 - For other purposes (such as providing notifications on course progress, messages, or other relevant notifications to you), you can opt out of these notifications in your personal settings.

-- Records of your participation in Online Communities, Courses or Programmes, may be used for researching online education.
+- Records of your participation in Programmes, Online Communities, Courses, may be used for researching online education.
 In the interests of this research, you may be exposed to slight variations in the course materials that will not substantially alter your learning experience.
 All research findings will be reported at the aggregate level and will not expose your personal identity.